7 situations

 Linden Hills, Minneapolis

 Serious pizza in a room that genuinely welcomes children.
-Big tables, kid menu without condescension.
+Big tables, a wood oven you can watch from the bar seats, a kid menu that does not condescend.
+The Lady Zaza is the move.

 3. A quick afternoon